 If you’re interested in visiting odd attractions, it doesn’t get much quirkier than Marvin’s Marvelous Mechanical Museum in Farmington Hills.
-The whimsical destination is packed full of unusual games, mechanical oddities, animatronics, machines and collectibles — so many that it’s impossible to see everything in one trip.
-Admission is free, and you can spend the day spending just quarters.
+The whimsical destination is packed full of unusual games, mechanical oddities, animatronics, machines, and collectibles — so many that it’s impossible to see everything in one trip.
+Admission is free, just make sure you bring quarters for the vintage arcade games.

 Minnesota: Minnehaha Falls Regional Park